DFHack/dfhack/docs/Lua API.rst

   Returns: *tile, tile_grayscale*, or *nil* if not found.
   The values can then be used for the *tile* field of *pen* structures.

+* ``dfhack.screen.hideGuard(screen,callback[,args...])``

+  Removes screen from the viewscreen stack, calls the callback (with optional supplied arguments), and then restores the screen on the top of the viewscreen stack.

 * ``dfhack.screen.clear()``

   Fills the screen with blank background.